Codimension-one foliations on adjoint varieties: Foliations on algebraic varieties

 \end{enumerate}

+In the next definition, we introduce a global invariant of a foliation on a smooth projective variety, namely the \emph{algebraic rank}; see \cite[Definition~2.4]{AD-19} and \cite[Definition~2]{AD17}.

-\begin{definition} A foliation $\mathcal{F}$ on $X$ is said to be \emph{algebraically integrable} if the leaf of $\mathcal{F}$ through a general point is an algebraic variety.
-In other words, $\mathcal{F} $ is induced by a dominant rational map with irreducible general fiber $X \dashrightarrow Y$, where $Y$ is a normal variety.
-When $\mathcal{F}$ has codimension one, this map is called a first integral for the foliation $\mathcal{F}$.
+\begin{definition} Let $\mathcal{F}$ be a foliation on a smooth projective variety $X$.
+The \emph{algebraic rank} $r_a(\mathcal{F})$ of $\mathcal{F}$ is the maximum dimension of an algebraic subvariety $Z$ passing through a general point of $X$ and tangent to $\mathcal{F}$.
+That is, for every point $z \in Z \setminus \operatorname{Sing}(\mathcal{F})$, we have $T_z Z \subset T_z \mathcal{F}$.
+We say that a foliation $\mathcal{F}$ is \emph{purely transcendental} if its algebraic rank is zero.
+In contrast, a foliation $\mathcal{F}$ on $X$ is said to be \emph{algebraically integrable} if its algebraic rank equals its dimension; that is, the leaf of $\mathcal{F}$ through a general point is an algebraic variety.
+Equivalently, $\mathcal{F}$ is induced by a dominant rational map with irreducible general fiber, $X \dashrightarrow Y$, where $Y$ is a smooth projective variety (see \cite[Section 2.3]{loray-pereira-touzet:trivial}).
+When $\mathcal{F}$ has codimension one, such a map is called a \emph{first integral} of $\mathcal{F}$. \end{definition}